github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   1. `npm install electron-packager --save-dev`

   Since we run this command with `--save-dev`, it will be installed for this directory _and_ added to the `package.json` file, the important file that guides Node and `npm` packages for the life of the project.

+  ### Getting Help

+  If you have any issues and need help, we've created a repository for you!
+If you have any questions throughout this course, go here to open an issue and ask a question: [On Demand Electron App Repo](https://github.com/githubschool/on-demand-electron-app).

 show-me-how:
 tell-me-why: